Doctor-1337/Atm_simulator/README.md

-# Atm_simulator
+# Atm Simulator
 Java Swing Desktop Application to simulate ATM.
-Used NetBeans IDE for Project and used MySql on WampServer to create Database
+Used NetBeans IDE for Project and used MySql on WampServer to create Database.